 Just like options, warrants give the holder the right, but not the obligation, to buy (call warrants) or sell (put warrants) the underlying investment in the future.
 The company issues the warrants to the holders of its bonds or preferred stock as an incentive to buying the issue.

-Futures contracts are traded on the secondary market.
-In a futures contract, the buyer agrees to buy the asset on a future date and at a specific price.
 Unlike options, in a futures contract, the buyer has an obligation to buy the asset.
-In simple terms, the buyer must buy the asset on the date mentioned on the contract at the specified price.
+In simple terms, the buyer must either sell the futures contract before the expiry date or buy the asset on the date mentioned on the contract at the specified price.

 Like a futures contract, a forward contract specifies the future date and price that the buyer should purchase the underlying asset from the seller.
 The only difference is that a forward contract takes place in the private market and terms are tailored to the parties to the contract.